Good morning. It’s Friday, March 20.

 Death Valley — A landscape of wrinkled cliffs and jutting geological formations arrayed in shades of gold and orange.

-Mono Lake — An ancient lake in the Eastern Sierra with tufa formations that look they sprang from the mind of Dr. Seuss.
+Mono Lake — An ancient lake in the Eastern Sierra with tufa formations that look like they sprang from the mind of Dr. Seuss.

 James Goldstein, whom some find admirable and others repellent.

 Five items that got big views over the past week:

 |•||Some of the wildest house parties in L.A. are thrown by an 80-year-old bon vivant named Jimmy Goldstein.
 He talked all about his hedonistic passions then clammed up when asked about the mobile home empire that finances them.
 Hollywood Reporter|

 |•||With California cooped up indoors, Vulture came to the rescue with a ranking the 100 best movies on Netflix right now.|

 |•||Grabbing fresh air is allowed, even encouraged, under shelter-in-place orders.
 Curbed has a list of 15 perfect San Francisco strolls.
 Curbed San Francisco|

 |•||Among the casualties of the pandemic: birthday parties for 6-year-old boys.
 So it was for little Jack Henry Iverson, whose parents broke the news that there would be no party this year.
 But mom had a surprise in store.
 L.A.
 Times|